rhel-labs/instruqt/image-mode-day2/01-switch-registries/assignment.md

 podman build -t [[ Instruqt-Var key="CONTAINER_REGISTRY_ENDPOINT" hostname="rhel" ]]/test-bootc:el10 .
 ```

 It's really that simple to build a new image based on a completely different version of RHEL.

 Keep in mind that we aren't upgrading in the same sense that `leapp` does.
 We've built a new thing from a new starting point.
 We need to account for any changes between RHEL 9 and RHEL 10 in the definitions and configurations.
 For example, if we'd been using the web console metrics, the functionality of the `cockpit-pcp` package from RHEL 9 was rolled into the RHEL 10 `cockpit-bridge` package.

-This means we would have caught that change at build time since `dnf` would have thrown an error trying to install the RHEL 9 package.
-These sorts of changes can be caught early in the cycle.
+This means we can catch changes like these at build time since `dnf` would have thrown an error trying to install the RHEL 9 package.
+This helps with the cycle of experimentation when building any new standardized image, not just for major versions.

 Once we push the new image to the registry, we can use it immediately on any available image mode host.
 ```bash,run